This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my

+This post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
+Please read my

 	First year beekeepers have the most to learn in reference to honey bee terminology.
 They must master the basics of bee biology, as well as, equipment and hive management.

 	Herein are some of the most common beekeeping terms that every new beekeeper should know.
 These words form a good foundation of bee knowledge.

-Some of the words we used in the beekeeping industry are a bit regional.
+	Some of the words used in the beekeeping industry are a bit regional.
 And, our pronunciation can vary a great deal too.
 That doesn’t really matter unless you are giving a formal presentation.

 	However, it is necessary to understand the idea behind basic beekeeping terms.
 Otherwise, you might perform an action on your colonies that is detrimental to their health.